 Credit scores consider both your total balance-to-limit ratio, or utilization rate, and your balances as compared to the limits on individual accounts.

 Your utilization rate is an important indicator of credit risk.
-To calculate your balance-to-limit ratio, divide the balance by the credit limit for that account.
-To calculate your total utilization compare your total balances to your total limits.
+To calculate your balance-to-limit ratio for an individual account, divide the balance by the credit limit for that account.
+To calculate your overall utilization, compare your total balances on all credit cards to your total credit limits.

 Why Utilization Rate Affects Credit Scores